simfish:

 This approach is particularly useful when managing Emacs packages.
 As it is customary to place package specification along with its configuration for readability.

-In either of the two case, emacs.org document can be made available in the current shell environment Both package specification approaches do not require the existence of Emacs.
+In either of the two case, emacs.org document can be made available in the current shell environment after running a site build command, Both package specification approaches do not require the existence of Emacs.

 # notice we drop .org extension